walshd/web-teaching-environment/src/wte/templates/help/_sources/user/teacher/status.txt

 Changing the Status
 ===================

-A module or part's status define which users can access that module or part's content.
+A module or part's status define which users can access that module, part, or page's content.
 In the WTE the following three status are available:

 **Available**
-  The module or part is available and can be accessed by any user who is registered for the module itself or the module the part belongs to.
+  The module, part, or page is available and can be accessed by any user who is registered for the module itself or the module the part/page belongs to.
 A module that is **available** will also be listed on the :doc:`list of available modules<../learner/modules>`.
 A part that is available will be listed on the :doc:`module's page<module/index>`.
+A page that is available will be in the page navigation.

 **Unavailable**
-  The module or part is not available.
+  The module, part, or page is not available.
 Only the module's owner and any users that have the "tutor" role see and can access the module or part.
-For all other users an unavailable module will not be listed on the :doc:`list of available modules<../learner/modules>` and an unavailable part will not be listed on the :doc:`module's page<module/index>`.
+For all other users an unavailable module will not be listed on the :doc:`list of available modules<../learner/modules>`, an unavailable part will not be listed on the :doc:`module's page<module/index>`, and an unavailable page will not be part of the page navigation.

 **Archived**
   The module has been archived and is not open for further registration.
 All users who have